leofer99/Online_decoding_Project/README.md

 Running the code will create DPAD_latents.pkl, a file that stores the DPAD latents.
 In the end, it also indicates the CC of decoding and self-prediction.

-### 2. 3D Visualization (PSID, DPAD and PCA)
+## 2. 3D Visualization (PSID, DPAD and PCA)
 The script L_PCA,PSID,DPAD_3D_visualization.py plots the 6 latents dimensions in a 3D representation.
 In the beginning, you choose the latent to the visualized (can be PSID, DPAD or PCA).

-It shows the 3D representation using the following methods (that further reduce the data from 6D to 3D): none (which shows only the 3 leading neural modes), PCA, kPCA, t-SNE, Isomap, LDA and LLE (there 4 LLE methods used)
+It shows the 3D representation using the following 3D visualization methods (that further reduce the data from 6D to 3D): none (which shows only the 3 leading neural modes)
+PCA
+kPCA
+t-SNE
+Isomap
+LDA
+LLE (there 4 LLE methods used)

-using latent extraction from methods PSID (latents obtained using TrainingScript), DPAD (the script to obtain the latents is explained bellow) and PCA (latents are calculated directly in L_PCA,PSID,DPAD_DR.py).
+using latent extraction from methods PSID (latents obtained using TrainingScript), DPAD (the script to obtain the latents is explained below) and PCA (latents are calculated directly in L_PCA,PSID,DPAD_DR.py).
 It also has the results obtained using kPCA extraction (latents are also calculated directly).

 Using this script, I obtain the following images:
 ![PSID](README_images/Latent_extraction_PSID_using3D_Part1.png)
 ![PSID](README_images/Latent_extraction_PSID_using3D_Part2.png)

+## 3. CCA Alignment
 ### 3.1 CCA offline Alignment
 To analyse the role of CCA in latents, I first used the following 2 scripts:
 L_CCAalignment_diff_monkeys.py